 Initial Certificate Provisioning Procedure: used when the MEF Client does not possess a valid MEF-Provisioned Certificate that was previously provisioned by the MEF.

 Certificate Re- Provisioning Procedure: used by a MEF Client to renew/rekey its existing valid MEF-Provisioned Certificate that was previously provisioned by the MEF.

-This specification describes use of the following protocols for the Certificate Provisioning Procedure:
+The present document describes use of the following protocols for the Certificate Provisioning Procedure: